Terrorism in Burkina Faso: Counterterrorism efforts

-Counterterrorism efforts in Burkina Faso are two-fold.
-First, domestic efforts involve mobilizing the military to prevent terrorist attacks.
-Second, international efforts involve improving security, preventing terrorist economic activities, and partnerships with Western countries.

 Domestic efforts

 Burkina Faso's former President Roch Marc Christian Kaboré has described counterterrorism as a "national priority."
 Efforts to fight terrorism include placing more security forces throughout Burkina Faso, creating specialized task forces, and organizing raids targeting terrorists.

 Regarding increasing security forces in Burkina Faso, President Kaboré planned to remove soldiers deployed as peacekeepers in Darfur, Sudan by July 2017 to refocus manpower on domestic terrorism issues.
 The government also requested in 2016 that Burkina Faso soldiers that were part of the United Nations (UN) peacekeeping mission in Mali be deployed to areas close to its own border.
 Nonetheless, media reports in 2019 showed that Burkina Faso forces outside the country were often better trained than domestic units.

 The government also created specialized military units dedicated to fighting terrorism.
 In January 2013, the Groupement des Forces Anti-Terroristes (GFAT) was created as a joint Army-Gendarmerie-Police counterterrorism task force.
 GFAT has since grown from 500 troops to 1,600 troops that specialize in targeting terrorism activity.

-From 2018 onward, the military has also been conducting more raids against terrorist networks in northern areas of Burkina Faso, but such raids are often correlated with alleged human rights abuses.
+Starting in 2018, the military also began conducted more raids against terrorist networks in northern areas of Burkina Faso, but such raids were often correlated with alleged human rights abuses.
 For example, on February 4, 2019, the Army claimed to have fought and killed 146 terrorists near the border with Mali, but human rights groups suggested that there was no evidence that the people targeted were terrorists and described the incident as a "summary execution."

-Such human rights abuses dampen counterterrorism efforts because they make locals less likely to collaborate with security forces against terrorist organizations.
-Worries over security force violence might also contribute to the ambiguous or favorable attitudes that about 30% of Burkina Faso people have towards terrorist groups like the Islamic State.
-Although Burkina Faso puts significant effort into counterterrorism efforts, some of these efforts might thus be hindered by security force violence.

 On 9 April 2020, security forces of Burkina Faso executed 31 unarmed men on the day of their arrest by the security forces.
 They were killed within a few hours of their arrest.

+Government handling of terrorist organizations have become a central issue in Burkina Faso, with both 2022 coups citing it as the reason for their seizure of power.
+Following the consolidation of power under military ruler and interim president Ibrahim Traoré and the introduction of Russia's Africa Corps, allegations of humans rights abuses against the government and their allies have grown.
+Traoré has focused on economic advancement and security of the regime, but his claims that the state security forces have been pushing back the terror groups are doubted by analysts.

 International efforts

-International counterterrorism efforts in Burkina Faso involve regional cooperation to improve physical and economic security, as well as partnerships with Western countries.